touchlab/xcode-kotlin/README.md

 The CLI (command line interface) is an executable that is installed on your machine and manages the plugin installation(s).
 For existing users of `xcode-kotlin`, the CLI is new.
 The CLI was added to enable the following:

 - Homebrew installation
+- Better Xcode integration (No more "Load Bundle" popups!)
 - Easier management of multiple Xcode installations
 - Automatic "sync".
 When Xcode updates, we need to update the plugin config.
 This previously required updating the `xcode-kotlin` project GitHub repo, pulling, and reinstalling.
 The CLI can do this locally.
 - Better diagnostic info and support for install issues.